-Therefore, it is vital to understand the several staple foods that make up the vegan bodybuilding diet.
+Therefore, it's vital to understand the several staple foods that make up the vegan bodybuilding diet.
 The first step to becoming a vegan bodybuilder is to plan out a week of meals to ensure you have all the ingredients needed.
 If you’re making the switch from an animal-based diet, you should slowly transition to more vegan foods before switching completely.

 - Stay Hydrated: Plant-based foods like fruits, vegetables, legumes, and grains have high fiber content.
 When eating such foods, you get full quick.
 This can make it difficult for vegan bodybuilders to get the required amount of nutrients needed for muscle gain.
 To prevent such complications, you should drink enough water.
 Experts recommend a minimum of 1 ml of fluid per calorie.
 Keep in mind: fluid needs may change when exercising.